 Prendergast grew increasingly influential as the game progressed.
 Dan Sheridan / INPHO Dan Sheridan / INPHO / INPHO

-Yet to keep the focus on Prendergast – who was far and away the biggest talking point ahead of this 52-17 win for the home side – would be to overlook the many other points of interest as Andy Farrell looked to push through another young crop of players.
+Yet to keep the focus on Prendergast – who was far and away the biggest talking point ahead of this 52-17 win for the home side – would be to overlook the many other points of interest as Andy Farrell pushed through another crop of young players.
 The Ireland head coach gets some criticism for not handing out more caps but that feels misplaced.
 In truth, Farrell has been good at promoting those who he feels are ready to step up.

 Gus McCarthy played just 25 minutes of senior rugby last season but a whirlwind start to the new season saw him bumped into the starting XV today.
 Injuries opened a door but Farrell had more experienced, safer options available to him.

-Seven minutes in he hit Joe McCarthy at the lineout before combining with Caelan Doris to send the Ireland captain over for the game’s first try.
+Four minutes in he hit Joe McCarthy at the lineout before combining with Caelan Doris as the Ireland captain supplied the game’s first try.
 It was an ideal settler for the Leinster hooker.
 His best moment arrived later in the opening half – peeling off a maul and showing slick hands to assist Craig Casey for an excellent score.
 Dan Sheehan-esque.

-Early in the second half McCarthy’s soft hands opened the door for Bundee Aki to score Ireland’s fifth.
-There was a touch of fortune involved with referee Hollie Davidson obstructing lock Mesake Vocevoce in the build-up, but that doesn’t take away from McCarthy’s vision and accuracy.
+Early in the second half McCarthy’s soft hands sent Bundee Aki through to score Ireland’s fifth.
+There was a touch of fortune involved with referee Hollie Davidson obstructing lock Mesake Vocevoce in the build-up but that doesn’t take away from McCarthy’s vision and accuracy.

 Not content with having three assists to his name McCarthy turned sniper in the second half to touch down Ireland’s sixth try from close range.
 He finished the game in the backrow.